-Hurricane Season: Here's What to Expect
+Hurricane Season 2017 Guide

 Once a storm has wind speeds of 38 mph (58 km/h), it is officially a tropical storm.
 At 74 mph (119 km/h), the storm has reached hurricane levels.

-At that point, scientists use a 1 to 5 scale known as the Saffir-Simpson Hurricane Wind Scale to classify hurricane strength, with category 1 being the least severe and category 5 being the strongest.
-Some scientists have also proposed adding a category 6 to account for storms that are well beyond the category-5 strength.
+At that point, scientists use a 1 to 5 scale known as the Saffir-Simpson Hurricane Wind Scale to classify hurricane strength, with category 1 being the least severe hurricanes and category 5 being the strongest.
+Some scientists have also proposed adding a category 6 to account for storms that are well beyond the highest sustained wind speed for a category 5 hurricane.

 |